xperroni/python-canadarm3/README.md

 [Canadarm3](https://www.asc-csa.gc.ca/eng/canadarm3/about.asp) "will be Canada's contribution to the US-led Gateway, a lunar outpost that will enable sustainable human exploration of the Moon".
 It is under development by [MDA](https://mda.space/), building upon its experience with the Canadarm2 currently aboard the International Space Station (ISS).

 One important requirement in the Canadarm3 project is [autonomous operation](https://www.nasaspaceflight.com/2021/06/canadarm3-ai-sought/).
 The Gateway space station it will service is expected to be crewed for only one month per year, with as little as 8 hours per week of communication with Earth.
-IN particular, the system must be able to automatically identify and avoid ostacles while performing its tasks.
+In particular, the system must be able to automatically identify and avoid ostacles while performing its tasks.

 In order to enable independent researchers to investigate the problem of obstacle avoidance in the context of the Canadarm3 project, MDA released the [TRaining AI Laboratory (TRAIL) Canadarm3 Collision Avoidance dataset](https://www.kaggle.com/mdaspace/datasets) on Kaggle.
 The dataset covers five test sessions, each divided in two or more archives due to size constraints: